gitjps/watsonassistant-nodered-gateway/README.md

 - in the WA Dialog node set the target_hostname to the hostname of your Node-RED instance
 - in the Watson Assistant service click on Try it out!
 - click on Manage Context and enter the Clound Functions credentials : $private: {"my_credentials":{"api_key":"<user>:<password>"}}
- - Enter "Wie spät ist es?" (what's the time now) and hit Enter
+ - Enter "Wie spät ist es?" (what's the time now) and hit Enter, response is "Es ist jetzt 08:37:08 GMT"
- - click on Manage Context again, $my_result should look like {"gw_result":{"message":"It's 12:48:33 now!","result":"success","time":"12:48:33"}}